+'''

-$f = \mathbf{mk_outstream}(s)$
+f = \mathbf{mk\outstream}(s)

+'''

 Create a conventional outstream f from a StreamIO.outstream s.
 The output streams in StreamIO are not "functional," they are conventional streams operated on by side-effecting output.
 The difference between an IO.outstream and a StreamIO.outstream is that the former may be redirected using set_outstream.
-Think of the former as a ref of the latter.

-$s = \mathbf{get_outstream}(f)$
+Think of the former as a ref of the latter. $s = \mathbf{get_outstream}(f)$ then operations on f' are equivalent to operations on f.

 Extract the underlying outstream s from the redirectable outstream f.
 Unfortunately, s is not "pure functional," so there's no equivalent of the lookahead trick shown above.
+Unlike instreams, if

+'''

-Unlike instreams, if val f' = mk_outstream(get_outstream f)
+val f' = mk_outstream(get_outstream f)

+'''